neondatabase/website/content/docs/manage/overview.md

 ## Neon account

-This is the account you used to register with Neon.
+This is the account used to register with Neon.
 Neon currently supports registering with GitHub, Google, or partner accounts.

 ## API keys

 API keys are global and belong to the your Neon account.
-API keys are used with the [Neon API](../../reference/api-refernce) to create and manage a Neon projects or objects within a project.
+API keys are used with the [Neon API](../../reference/api-refernce) to create and manage a Neon projects or objects within a Neon project.
 A Neon account can create unlimited API keys.
 For more information, see [API keys](../api-keys).

 ## Projects

 A project is the top-level object in the Neon object hierarchy.
 It is a container for all other objects, with the exception of API keys, which are global.
 Branches and endpoints belong to a project.
 A Neon project defines the region where project resources reside.
-A Neon user account can have multiple projects, but tier limits define the number of projects per Neon account.
+A Neon account can have multiple projects, but tier limits define the number of projects per Neon account.
 For more information, see [Projects](../projects).

 ## Branches